casvanluijtelaar/paged_vertical_calendar/README.md

   },
 );
 ```
-`onMonthLoaded` is a callback that fires for every month added to the list.
+* `onMonthLoaded` is a callback that fires for every month added to the list.
 When this function fires can be altered by setting the `invisibleMonthsThreshold` pararamter.

-`invisibleMonthsThreshold` decides how many months outside of the widgets view should be loaded.
+* `invisibleMonthsThreshold` decides how many months outside of the widgets view should be loaded.
 In other words, how many months should be preloaded before the user reaches that scroll position.
 It defaults to `1`.

-`onDayPressed` is a simple `onPressed` callback but also provides the `DateTime` of the day that has been pressed.
+* `onDayPressed` Is a simple `onPressed` callback but also provides the `DateTime` of the day that has been pressed.

+* If your app is localized for countries where the week starts on  Sunday, you can flip `startWeekWithSunday`to `true`.

-If a `minDate` is provided the calendar will stop scrolling up at that date. make sure `minDate` < `maxDate`.
+* If a `minDate` is provided the calendar will stop scrolling up at that date. make sure `minDate` < `maxDate`.

-If a `maxDate` is provided the calendar will stop scrolling down at that date. make sure `maxDate` > `minDate`.
+* If a `maxDate` is provided the calendar will stop scrolling down at that date. make sure `maxDate` > `minDate`.

-If an `initialDate` is provided the calendar start by displaying this date (otherwise `DateTime.now()`). make sure `minDate` < `initialData` < `maxDate`.
+* If an `initialDate` is provided the calendar start by displaying this date (otherwise `DateTime.now()`). make sure `minDate` < `initialData` < `maxDate`.

-Finally when a `minDate` or `maxDate` is provided to the `PagedVerticalCalendar`, the `onPaginationCompleted` callback can be used. it will return a `PaginationDirection` to indicate what side of the calendar has been reached.
+* Finally when a `minDate` or `maxDate` is provided to the `PagedVerticalCalendar`, the `onPaginationCompleted` callback can be used. it will return a `PaginationDirection` to indicate what side of the calendar has been reached.